aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

   - src - Folder containing React code

-- .mde.devfile.yaml - A DevFile that defines developer workspaces or cloud-native development environments.
+- .mde.devfile.yaml - A devfile that defines developer workspaces or cloud-native development environments.

 This project has created the following Quokka.Codes Resources: